A Saint Who Levels Up Through Necromancy

 I only learned it was a relic much later.

-It was only after he’d reached the ninth Stellar Rank, the so-called realm of transcendence, that he’d been able to recognize the true worth of the Pocket Watch of Kronos.It had become useless once he carried out the regression, yet he didn’t bother getting rid of it.
+Only after he’d reached the ninth Stellar Rank, the so-called realm of transcendence, had he been able to recognize the watch’s true worth.
+The regression had left it useless, yet he still didn’t bother getting rid of it.

 Well, I’ve got other uses for it anyway.

-He slipped the pocket watch into his pocket and picked up his cell phone.
+He slid the watch into his pocket and picked up his phone.

 Forty years since the Great Cataclysm.
 How has the world changed?